shibbydexx/shibbydex-extended/README.md

 Please note that the site already has an excellent and in depth search function, this extension is just intended to make browsing a bit easier and was a bit of fun to make.

 ### Potential Future Improvements
+ - Include default configuration so the extension can just to used out of the box without any setup
  - Improved options page:
    - Visual overhaul
    - Use a pre-populated, searchable dropdown for tag selection